bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+its the object representation of html in  Webpage.

 2. What is an event?

+its when something happens on a web page. i.e. a mouse click or a key press.

 3. What is an event listener?

+its a object that can handle and event.

 4. Why would we convert a NodeList into an Array?

+so we can use more methods on them.

 5. What is a component?

+its a reusable set of logic.

 ### Git Set up